microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-FhirToDatalake.md

 ### 5. Provide access of the Storage Account to the Synapse Workspace

 To enable Synapse to read the data from the Storage Account, assign the _Storage Blob Data Contributor_ role to it.
-You can do this by selecting **Managed identify** while adding members to the role.
+You can do this by selecting **Managed Identity** while adding members to the role.
 You should be able to pick your Synapse workspace instance from the list of managed identities shown on the portal.

 ### 6. Run the PowerShell script